A HISTORY

 In July 1968, Blandy received the Squadron Battle Efficiency "E" and the Operations Departmental "E".
 In August, she won the Arleigh Burke Fleet Trophy awarded annually to the ship with the Atlantic Fleet that achieves the greatest improvement in battle efficiency during the year.

-By her demonstrated ability to function smoothly and effectively under maximum stress, combined with her outstanding combat achievements, BLANDY upheld the hightest traditions of the United States Naval Service (See Citation, Appendix B).
+By her demonstrated ability to function smoothly and effectively under makimum stress, combined with her outstanding combat achievements, BLANDY upheld the hightest traditions of the United States Naval Service.

-Blandy was decommissioned on 15 January 1969 in the U. S. Naval Shipyard, Philadelphia,. to undergo an anti-submarine warfare modernization.
+Blandy was decommissioned on 15 January 1969 to undergo an anti-submarine warfare modernization.
 Her modernization included a formadable ASW weapons system built around the hull mounted SQS23 Sonar and the Anti-Submarine Rocket(ASROC).
-CDR Christopher S. Lardis, USN. reported as Prospective Commanding Officer in November 1969 and assumed Command of Blandy when she was recommissioned on 2 May 1970.
-She was deployed on 17 September 1970 for two months refresher training at Guantanamo Bay, Cuba.
+Blandy was recommissioned and deployed on 17 September 1970 for two months refresher training at Guantanamo Bay, Cuba.
 She again proved herself to be a well trained fighting ship.

 In September 1972, Blandy provided assistance to the U.S.S.
 Forrestal as she prepared for her deployment to the Mediterranean.
 Unbeknown to Blandy, at the beginning of the period, she too would be deployed to the Western Pacific and the SEVENTH Fleet for the second time.